STEllAR-GROUP/hpx/README.rst

     $ cmake [CMake variable definitions] /path/to/source/tree

 4) Invoke GNU make.
-If you are on a box with multiple cores (very likely), add the -jN flag to your make invocation, where N is the number of nodes on your machine plus one.::
+If you are on a machine with multiple cores (very likely), add the -jN flag to your make invocation, where N is the number of nodes on your machine plus one.::

-    $ gmake -j49
+    $ gmake -j17

 5) To complete the build and install HPX:::